angelotomy/super-admin-dashboard/README.md

 ## Support

-For any issues or questions, please refer to the project documentation or contact the development team.
+For any issues or questions, please refer to the project documentation or contact me.